 Here are a few things coming up next year:

 January to March – the camera will be on Romshed's pregnant cows and bull who are in the barn, keeping dry and eating lots of homegrown haylage in the winter months.
-There is not a lot of action but they are interesting to watch and observe – you may also see the odd chicken scratching around or bird flying in and out of the barn.
+The camera is on a new brush that starts to rotate when a cow pushes up against it for a good scratch and rub.
+They seem to really enjoy it and it helps to keep their coats in good condition.
 Their calves are due in April and May by which time they will be back out into the fields.

 March – April – lambing starts in mid March and the farmer will bring first time mothers and any ewes that are expecting triplets into the barns.
 Although most of the flock lamb outside, Romshed use the barns to bring in sheep that need special care so this is a time to keep an eye out for live lambings and all the other jobs that need to happen at lambing.
 It is the busiest time of year around the barns so there should be plenty to see.